 DMN as decision requirements and decision logic.

-Decision Point A point in a business process at which decision-making occurs.
+Decision Point A point in a business process at which decision-making occurs, models and input data) connected by requirements.

 Decision Requirements Diagram A diagram presenting a (possibly filtered) view of a DRG.